cloud-native-application-security/crypto-key-exchange-ecdh/README.md

 # crypto-key-exchange-ecdh

-Demo project showing how to use JSON Web Encryption with AES in GCM mode with 256-bit key to guarantee integrity,  authenticity, and confidentiality between two applications.
+Demo project showing how to use Elliptic Curve Diffie-Hellman key exchange to generate a key for use with AES.
 There are three subprojects in this repo.

-* utils - contains shared utility classes `CrptoUtils` and `JsonUtils`.
+* utils - contains shared utility classes `CrptoUtils`,`JsonUtils` and `KeyExchange`.
-* warehouse - generates `data/refunds.jwe` file encrypted with AES/GCM, depends on the utils project.
+* warehouse - offers `/refunds` api that generates a JWE encrypted using a key derive via ECDH.
-* payments -  reads and decrypts `data/refunds.jwe`, depends on utils project.
+  Depends on the utils project.
+* payments -  Makes an HTTP request to the warehouse `/refunds` endpoint to get the encrypted refunds json.

 ## Critical Warning